StellrVR/stellrs-asl-combo-gestures/README.md

-# July's ASL Combo Gestures
+# Stellr's ASL Combo Gestures
 A simple Unity package for ASL using combination gestures.